-In the Russian language, Shchelkunchik was the name of the ballet music composed by Tchaikovsky; this was the last of his three ballets.
+In Russian, Shchelkunchik was the name of the ballet music composed by Tchaikovsky; this was the last of his three ballets.
 The other two are Swan Lake, which I saw performed in Moscow, and Sleeping Beauty, the music of which was included in the Disney film of the same name.

 The first performance of The Nutcracker outside Eastern Europe was in 1934 in London.
 It’s become an annual event since 1952.